 Read about another bass fishing area here.

-All of a sudden the day was coming to a end, after paddling back across the pond we decided to loaded up and quickly realized that the next trip would be during the spawn.
+All of a sudden the day was coming to an end, after paddling back across the pond we decided to load up and quickly realized that the next trip would be during the spawn.

-In closing, I would like to say that Al Bungard Conservation Area is a neat little place to fish.
+In closing, I would like to say that the area is a neat little place to fish.

 I will be going back in the future.

-Meanwhile, Chatham County Parks and Recreation (http://parks.chathamcounty.org/Parks) obviously as a lot to offer and in the meantime, we will continue to find places to fish.
+Meanwhile, Chatham County Parks and Recreation obviously has a lot to offer, and in the meantime, we will continue to find places to fish.